ds4se/chapters/dspinellis/tools.md

 not as a quick and dirty throwaway hack, but as the high-quality piece of software it deserves to be.

+Historians have commented that when Rutherford's glassblower, Otto Baumbach, was interned during the First World War, experimental physics at the University of Manchester where he had set up shop were brought to a halt.
+Such is the power of tools to advance great science.

 ## References
++ Rutherford, E. and Royds, T. The Nature of the alpha particle from Radioactive Substances, Philosophical Magazine, 17(6):281-286, 1909.
 + Diomidis Spinellis.
 Tool writing: A forgotten art?
 IEEE Software, 22(4):9–11, July/August 2005. (doi:10.1109/MS.2005.111).
 + Diomidis Spinellis.
 CScout: A refactoring browser for C. Science of Computer Programming, 75(4):216–231, April 2010. (doi:10.1016/j.scico.2009.09.003)
 + Diomidis Spinellis.
 Global analysis and transformations in preprocessed languages.
 IEEE Transactions on Software Engineering, 29(11):1019–1030, November 2003